 You can follow immediate news items of interest via our twitter feed.
 We will also post notices here where twitter feed would not be appropriate or suitable.

-It is What We/Others Have Been Saying for Years !
+It's What We Have Been Saying for Years!

-'Engagement with Children and Young People' A new report published by IICSA (Independent Enquiry Child Sexual Abuse).
+'Engagement with Children and Young People' A report (June 2021) published by IICSA (Independent Enquiry Child Sexual Abuse).
 The authors spoke to 56 victims and survivors of child sexual abuse between the ages of 11 and 21, and 77 specialist child sexual abuse support workers.

 'The overwhelming majority of young victims and survivors shared negative experiences of their involvement with the NHS run Child and Adolescent Mental Health Services (CAMHS).
 It was said most CAMHS services did not understand the impact of child sexual abuse on a child’s emotional and mental health, and that several young victims and survivors said the service would only see them if they were suicidal.

 Some young victims and survivors told us that the police had managed their privacy and confidentiality concerns poorly, which in some cases led to retaliation from people associated with the abuser.
 Many young victims and survivors said “the system” takes over after they disclose the abuse, making them feel disempowered and deterring them from sharing information again'.

 The report also found that relationships and sex education in schools had been largely inadequate, with some children receiving no lessons on it at all.
 For others, the scope and quality of material covered was poor, with only the very basics being taught and little or no information about child sexual abuse.

 The news item on this report can be viewed here at the IICSA website.